 HIV is passed on through the semen, blood, vaginal fluid, anal fluid or breast milk of a person with HIV who has a detectable viral load.
 This means condomless vaginal sex or anal sex or sharing needles may be risky.
 HIV may also be passed on from mother to baby during pregnancy, childbirth or breastfeeding.

-There are a lot of rumours that go around about HIV.
-So let’s set some straight.
-You can’t tell if someone has HIV just by looking at them.
-You can’t get HIV by kissing or cuddling.
-Mosquitoes don’t pass on HIV.
-You can’t get it by shaking hands or by sharing cutlery or cups, or by eating food made by someone with HIV.
+There are a lot of rumours that go around about HIV, so let’s set some of those straight: You can’t tell if someone has HIV just by looking at them, you can’t get HIV by kissing or cuddling, mosquitoes don’t pass on HIV and you can’t get it by shaking hands, sharing cutlery or cups, or by eating food made by someone with HIV.

-The best way to prevent HIV is to use condoms when having anal, vaginal or oral sex.
-And, if you use needles for injecting, then make sure they’re sterile.
+If you use needles for injecting, make sure they’re sterile.
 That means a big NO to sharing needles and syringes.
 Getting sterile needles and syringes is easy.
 They’re available at pharmacies or you can get them from your local Needle and Syringe Program (NSP) which is friendly, free and confidential.
-For more information on accessing sterile needles and syringes visit nuaa's website.
+For more information on accessing sterile needles and syringes visit NUAA’s website

 PrEP and PEP can also prevent HIV in those at highest risk of acquiring it.
 Find out more here